CCTV/Freedom of Information

-To assist us in dealing with a request for such information please download the CCTV Subject Access Request form here and return it to:
+To assist us in dealing with a request for such information please download the CCTV Subject Access Request form at the bottom of the page and return it to:

 The Clerk to the Council, City of Ely Council, Sessions House, Ely.

-Once the City of Ely Council has received the completed form, relevant identification and the fee, it will take a maximum of 40 calendar days to get back to you with an answer.
-This is the statutory period under the Data Protection Act 1998.
+Once the City of Ely Council has received the completed form and relevant identification, it will take a maximum of 1 month to get back to you with an answer.
+This is the statutory period under the General Data Protection Regulation 2018.
 However, please be aware that the CCTV images are only retained for a maximum time period of 28 days.

 You must provide sufficient and accurate information about the time, date and place to enable the data controller to locate the information.
 It is recognised that you may be unlikely to know the precise time.
-Under those circumstances, it is suggested that within one hour of accuracy would be a reasonable requirement.
+Under those circumstances, it is suggested that within two hours of accuracy would be a reasonable requirement.

-The City of Ely Council is entitled to, and will, deny access to information in certain cases under the Data Protection Act, specifically where the information may be held for:
+The City of Ely Council is entitled to, and will, deny access to information in certain cases under the General Data Protection Regulation 2018, specifically where the information may be held for: